Single or multiple awards of up to $15,000.

 - Usefulness: Project results in useful end product

-A complete application includes the Application Form, three letters of recommendation, and the $50.00 application fee.
-The application form and recommendation letters must be submitted electronically (PDF) to email@example.com.
+A complete application comprises the Application Form, which includes uploading three letters of recommendation.
+The application form and recommendation letters must be submitted electronically using the online form.

 - Project Description: In approximately 1,000 words, explain the background information for the project and the objective of study, as well as the method and scope of work.
 Applicants should keep in mind that their proposal will be reviewed by practicing architects.